Kindred spirits who’ve greatly influenced the course of my life

 Buddhist Nun, c.
 1900- 1984

 Ani Tsondu reached out to me early in my stay, inviting me to join her and other mendicants for their 10 th-moon-day prayer gathering (tse-chu shog-pa).
 She alone sensed I was spiritually inclined and also in need of companionship as well as guidance.
-(She appreciated that I was more like a nun or monk in my solitude and my engagement with books.)
+(She also appreciated that I was more like a nun or monk in my solitude and my engagement with books.)

-Geographer, Anthropologist, Author, Artist and Conversationist
+Geographer, Anthropologist, Author, Artist and Conservationist

 Born in Lamjung village, Nepal, Gurung died tragically in an air crash in Nepal that took the lives of twelve others, and left the country bereft).
-Trained as a geographer, with one of Nepal’s earliest PhDs in his field, Gurung’s dynamic and promising career began early with participation in a club of young writers and poets.
+Trained as a geographer, with one of Nepal’s earliest PhDs in the field, Gurung’s dynamic and promising career began early with his participation in a club of young Nepali writers and poets.
 He liked to paint, and he read widely.
 So when he became a professional geographer, his perspective extended to anthropology, folklore, literature and politics so he was a huge asset to any conference he joined.

 Gurung was able to effect some significant administrative changes during his early service in the government.
 But he was not a monarchist and he welcomed the movement for democracy in the 1990s.